On some exact solutions of heavenly equations in four dimensions: Some new classes of exact solutions and their non-invariance

 The ansatz (\ref{rozw_suma_i_mix}) presents some class of solutions of the system (\ref{heav_lin1})-(\ref{heav_lin3}) and consequently of (\ref{leg_mixed}), when the following relations between coefficients are satisfied:

-and $\eta=p+t, \xi=p-t$, ($\beta_{j}$ are arbitrary constants).
+and $\theta = 1, \eta=p+t, \xi=p-t$, ($\beta_{j}$ are arbitrary constants).

-Analogically, as in the case of second heavenly equation, if $n$ is unbounded, then the series (\ref{rozw_suma_i_mix}) is infinite and so, we apply now some properties of functional series, \cite{korn}.
-Hence, (\ref{rozw_suma_i_mix}) needs to be convergent.
+Of course, analogically, as in the case of second heavenly equation, some properties of functional series need to be satisfied, \cite{korn}.
+Thus, (\ref{rozw_suma_i_mix}) needs to be uniformly convergent.
 Also here, from the requirement of differentiability of (\ref{rozw_suma_i_mix}), we see that the corresponding series:

 need to be uniformly convergent.

 Further, from the requirement of differentiability of the series (\ref{rozn_szereg_mix}), the consecutive series, including the terms obtained by computing the derivatives in (\ref{rozn_szereg_mix}) (for the coefficients satisfying the relations (\ref{wsp_i_mix})):